 If you do not have green onions available, you can skip it, I prefer mine with it.

-How to make Bacon Fried Rice
+How to cook Bacon Fried Rice (Step by Step)

 First gather your ingredients.
 You will need: